bnjnrthrp/CS5001-Final-Project/README.md

 Then the final product to verify that the syllabus_lib was processing the csv_lib output correctly.
 This was the final consolidation of the days and events and would be checked against the expected result.
 We tested this by comparing it to a smaller sample, approximately 30 days worth of data (example 1), testing it on 70 days of schedule (example 2), and then the final full product (example 3).

 ## Missing Features / What's Next
-Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.

 There are some features to be added later, if desired, to make the program more robust.
 One major hurdle that currently is solved with pre-processing is taking the published input data from a "monthly calendar" structure into a single major column that this program processes.
 The main structure is a width of 15 columns, where each group of 3 columns is a single day's worth of events.
 These columns of 15 then go down the rows in groups of 5 to show a generic "work-week" shape structure.
 Currently, iterating to the right side of the CSV file creates additional complexity that is not supported, and the users must first manually change the file into a single column of a group of 3.

 In syllabus_lib, the function check_runon() supports a specified delimiter to determine the flag for a range of events.
 It's defaulted to '-' (such as P1.080-P1.120), but could be used in other programs with a different indicator (Example range 1:10).
 In this iteration of the program, one challenge is carrying the specified delimiter deep enough into the program so that it reaches the check_runon() function.
 In this design, it is there as a helper function and gets called by consolidate_events(), which in turn gets called by normalize_syllabus().
 Having this delimiter argument added to each of the next functions only to be used as an argument to the next seems like an added complexity to the more shallow functions reducing the complexity.
 In the current scope of the program, this delimiter feature is not required, since the provided CSV will always use '-' as it's delimiter.
 It remains coded in as a feature should another program use this library.